 - You will be able to satisfy your customers by meeting their requirements.

-- Often this certification is mandatory if you want to tender public sector work.
+- Often this registration is mandatory if you want to tender public sector work.

 - The standards will highlight any deficiencies and help you to improve the processes of your business.
 You will be able to discover your best business practices.

 - The system will also provide you with continuous assessment and improvement.

 - Being registered will communicate a positive message about your company to both your staff and your customers.

 - If you are a small to medium sized business, the standards will help you to compete on a level playing field with the bigger companies.